Spectrum Imaging

 Line ScanSize – Specify the Line Scan length in pixels

 The sampling resolution automatically updates when the size is changed.
 Step displays the current sampling resolution in calibrated units.
-The SI size in pixels updates automatically when the sampling resolution is changed, keeping the acquired scan length identical.
+The SI size in pixels updates automatically when the sampling resolution changes, keeping the acquired scan length identical.

-Average dose checkbox – Enables the averaged line scan functionality and is not available for all systems and settings
+Average dose checkbox – This enables the averaged line scan functionality, but it is not available for all systems and settings.

 Multi-Point

-Multi-PointNo. positions – Allows you to specify the SI size in number of individual positions
+Multi-PointNo. positions – Allows you to specify the SI size in the number of individual positions

 The number of survey region of interest (ROI) point markers is updated accordingly.